jesse-ai/docs/docs/livetrade.md

 ## Supported Exchanges

+At the moment these are the supported exchanges for live-trading:

+- `Testnet Binance Futures`
+- `Binance Futures`
+- `FTX Futures`

-At the moment only `Binance Futures` and its testnet version are supported for live/paper trading.
-Next I will implement support for the FTX exchange.
-And after that, most likely spot exchanges such as Binance, Coinbase, etc. New exchange drivers are developed based on demand.
+New exchange drivers are developed based on demand.
 So if you need an exchange that is not supported, please reach out and let me know.

 ## Screenshots?
 Here is a sample of the early access version which has a CLI dashboard: